Kraing/EnvironmentalSoundClassification/README.md

 # EnvironmentalSoundClassification
-Implementation of an deep convolutional network for environmental sound classification tastk using ESC10 and ES50 datasets.
+Implementation of a deep convolutional network for environmental sound classification task using ESC10 and ESC50 datasets.

 The main dependencies of the project are:
 - Python 3.7.9